Gemcitabine (Gemzar®) for pancreatic cancer

-- Feeling or being sick (nausea or vomiting).
-This is a common side effect of gemcitabine but can be controlled with anti-sickness medication.
-You will usually be given medication before your chemotherapy starts to help control or prevent sickness.
-If it doesn’t work, tell your doctor or nurse – you should be able to change the medication.
-Read more about coping with feeling and being sick.
+Feeling or being sick (nausea or vomiting).
+This is a common side effect of gemcitabine.
+You will normally be given anti-sickness medicines before your chemotherapy starts.
+If these medicines don’t help, speak to your chemotherapy team about changing to a different medicine.
+We have tips for coping with feeling and being sick.

-- Loose watery poo (diarrhoea).
-If you have diarrhoea, make sure you drink plenty of fluids.
-If you have diarrhoea more than four times a day, tell your doctor or nurse.
-They may give you medication to control it, or reduce the dose of the chemotherapy drug in future cycles.
+Runny poo (diarrhoea).
+If you have diarrhoea, make sure you drink lots of water.
+If you have it more than four times a day, tell your chemotherapy team.
+They can give you medicines to control it.
+Read more about diarrhoea and how it is treated.

-- Problems emptying your bowels (constipation).
-If this happens, drink plenty of fluids and try to eat high fibre foods, such as vegetables and fruit.
+Problems emptying your bowels (constipation).
+If this happens, make sure you drink lots of water, and try to eat foods that are high in fibre, such as fruit and vegetables.
 Gentle exercise such as walking can also help.
-There are medications available to help manage constipation.
+Speak to your doctor about medicines that can help.

 Less common side effects

 - Severe breathing problems.
-Gemcitabine can cause lung problems, such as inflamed lungs, but this is very rare.
-If you develop shortness of breath or a dry cough that won’t go away, ring the medical team on the emergency number you should have been given.
-You may need further tests to check your lungs, or you may be offered different chemotherapy treatment.
+Gemcitabine can cause problems with your lungs, but this is very rare.
+If you feel short of breath or have a dry cough that won’t go away, call your chemotherapy team.
+You may need to have some tests to check how your lungs are working.